luismiguelcasadodiaz/pipex/README.md

 It must take 4 arguments

 file1 & file2 are file names
-cmd1 and cmd2 are shell commnads wiht their parameters.
+cmd1 and cmd2 are shell commands with their parameters.

 I must behave exactly the same as this shell command